First constructed in the 1860s, the Waterworks reservoirs capture the flow of creeks and rivers rising on the higher slopes of Mt Wellington.

 The tree-shaded lawns and children's play areas of the Waterworks are popular for picnics and barbecues.
 For the energetic, a maze of walking tracks wander around the reservoirs and up into the bushland of Ridgeway towards the water's mountain source.

-The Reserve is open every day of the year, including Christmas Day, with the gates opening at 8.30am and closing at 4.15pm during winter and 9.00pm during daylight savings.
+The Reserve is open every day of the year, including Christmas Day, with the gates opening at 8.15am and closing at 4.10pm during winter and 9.00pm during the daylight saving period.
 Outside these hours, pedestrian access is available through the turnstile adjacent to the main gate.

 Fees and charges

-For information on fees and charges please refer to our Fees and Charges Page
+For information on fees and charges please refer to the Council's Fees & Charges.

 All sites contain gas operated barbecues.